TeamofMIS/meet/index.md

 ## Upcoming Events

-- 07/08/2022, Shihui Li will share his research progress.
+- Shuizhou Ke will share his research idea.

 ## Scheduled Events
+- 07/17/2022, Classification and clustering, by Qiutong Shen.
 - 07/12/2022, Introduction SHAP, by Shihui Li, [attachments](assets/slides/2022-07-12-SHAP.pdf).
 - 07/01/2022, Introduction to Git and how to get started with Git and GitHub, by Yuanbo Zhu, [attachments](assets/slides/2022-07-01-Git et GitHub.pdf).
 - 06/23/2022, Introduction about python multi-GPU training, including Dataparallel and DistributedDataparallel, by Shuizhou Ke, [attachments](assets/slides/2022-6-23-multi-GPU.pdf).